tes/kubernaut/README.md

 1. Define service criteria (e.g. single node process, logs to stdout, responds to SIGINT and SIGTERM, exposes liveness and readiness endpoints)
 1. HipChat integration
 1. Audit All Releases

+### Notes
+- Create a release for a deleted service ???